The Seljuk Han of Anatolia

 The numerous stonemasons' marks furnish a certain, albeit unintentional, decorative element.
 Each quarryman "signed" the stones he cut in order to aid the tally for payment.
 Over the years these marks have been considered as good luck omens and are often replicated in the rugs and embroideries of the region.

-also red painted zigzags on the back wall, a decorative element favored by
+also red painted zigzags on the back wall, which was a decorative element favored by

 other decoration of the han is the elaborate inscription